Gareth2YuSheng/hwh-backend/docs/README.md

 For windows I recommend using the .msi intaller.
 Inside the installer, leave everything as the default and install.

-For a clearer installation and setup process, watch [this video](https://www.youtube.com/watch?v=DFiXJKIF2ss).
+For a clearer installation and setup process, you can watch [this video](https://www.youtube.com/watch?v=DFiXJKIF2ss).

 ### 2. Database Setup